 - Set Tags: Apply one or more Tags in bulk.
 This is the fastest way to add more structure to your task organization.

-- Move Subtasks: Move your subtasks to a new List, Folder, or Space.
+- Move Subtasks: Move your subtasks to a new parent task.

 - Set Priority: Find a group of important items and adjust priorities at the same time!
 Let the Multitask Toolbar do the work.